-- 1. Remove the oil level dipstick and wipe it clean. - 2.
-Fully insert the oil level dipstick, then remove it to check the oil level. - 3.
-If the oil level is low, remove the oil filler cap and add oil until the level is at the FULL mark on the oil level dipstick.
-SAE 10W-30 is recommended for general use. - 4.
+- 1. Remove the oil level dipstick and wipe it clean. - Fully insert the oil level dipstick, then remove it to check the oil level.
+Correct level is at the top of the full indicator on the dipstick. - If the oil level is low, remove the oil filler cap and slowly add oil.
+Wait one minute before rechecking level.
+For recommended Engine Oils, see 52.
+Refer to the engine owner's manual for further information. - 4.
 Reinstall the oil level dipstick and oil filler cap.

-Fig. 39-Checking Engine Oil Level
+Fig. 29 - Checking Engine Oil Level